On some orthogonalization schemes in Tensor Train format: Numerical tensor experiments

 \subsection{Memory usage estimation}

-This section aims to study the effect on the TT-rank and consequently on the memory requirement of the orthogonalization process from the numerical results.
-We investigate the growth of the TT-ranks, of the compression ratio, defined in Equation~\eqref{eq:comp_ratio}, and the compression gain curve, stated in Equation~\eqref{eq:gain_ratio}.
-We examine the TT-rank, the compression ratio and the compression gain of the new basis produced by the orthogonalization algorithms in the second set of experiments with $d = 6$, $n_i = 15$, $m = 35$ and $\delta\in\{10^{-3}, 10^{-5}, 10^{-8}\}$, since this problem can already be considered a large scale one.
+This section aims to analyze the effects of the orthogonalization process on the TT-rank and memory requirement based on experimental results.
+The growth of the TT-ranks, of the compression ratio (defined in Equation~\eqref{eq:comp_ratio}), and the compression gain (cf. Equation~\eqref{eq:gain_ratio}) curve of the orthogonal basis are investigated in the second set of experiments with $d = 6$, $n_i = 15$, and $m = 35$.
+This setting can be considered a large-scale one, and we use as rounding accuracy values $\delta\in\{10^{-3}, 10^{-5}, 10^{-8}\}$